needle-mirror/com.unity.entities/Documentation~/conversion-subscenes.md

 3. Add the [`SubScene`](xref:Unity.Scenes.SubScene) component.
 4. In the [`SubScene`](xref:Unity.Scenes.SubScene) component set the property **Scene Asset** to the scene that you want to use as subscene.

+>[!NOTE]
+> Changes you make to subscenes while in Play mode persist when you exit Play mode, which differs from the behavior of MonoBehaviour-based scenes.
+Unity overwrites all subscene states with the current state when you exit Play mode.

 ## Subscene component

 The [`SubScene`](xref:Unity.Scenes.SubScene) component is a Unity component that triggers baking and streaming for the referenced scene.
 Unity streams in the referenced scene when the `SubScene` component is enabled, if you set the `AutoLoadScene` field to true.
 You can also enable the **Auto Load Scene** field in the Editor.
 To do this, select the subscene in the Hierarchy, and in the Inspector under the Sub Scene script, enable the **Auto Load Scene** checkbox.